daniel360kim/daniel360kim/README.md

 ## Welcome to my page! 👋

 ### Daniel Kim
-* 🔭 Freshman at Rice University
+* 🔭 Sophomore at Rice University
-* 🌱 I’m currently working on a productivity website
 * 📫 How to reach me: dk77@rice.edu

 <!--